oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-The client uses an extension grant type by specifying the grant type using an absolute URI (defined by the authorization server) as the value of the "grant_type" parameter of the token endpoint, and by adding any additional parameters necessary.
+The client uses an extension grant type by specifying the grant type using an absolute URI (defined by the authorization server) as the value of the `grant_type` parameter of the token endpoint, and by adding any additional parameters necessary.

 For example, to request an access token using a Security Assertion